Are graduate studies available for this program? Yes

 Popular second majors: finance, management information systems

-This department prepares students for careers as accounting, financial or management professionals who can serve a variety of organizations, including public accounting and consulting firms, public and private corporations, governmental entities and not-for-profit organizations.
+This department prepares students for careers as accounting, financial or management professionals who can serve a variety of organizations, including public accounting and consulting firms, public and private corporations, government entities, and not-for-profit-organizations.

 This fact sheet is also available as a PDF.

 Accounting is the language of business.
-Successful accountants are knowledgeable in their field and in information systems and business, are strong communicators, motivated and organized, and have the ability to think and reason.
+Successful accountants are knowledgeable in their field, in information systems and business, are strong communicators, motivated and organized, and have the ability to think critically.
 The rewards of a career in accounting can be substantial for those who have the proper skills.
 The Stetson University accounting program focuses on helping students develop those skills.
 The accounting department, the M.E.
 Rinker Sr. Institute of Tax and Accountancy, offers an undergraduate major and minor in accounting as well as a Master of Accountancy (M.Acc.) degree.

 Of more than 12,000 business schools worldwide, the Stetson University School of Business Administration is one a select few that hold Association to Advance Collegiate Schools of Business (A.A.C.S.B.) accreditation in both accounting and business.
 Virtually 100 percent of M.Acc. graduates have secured a position, typically in public accounting, prior to completing their degree.
 The career development office and the accounting faculty are available to assist students in identifying suitable positions.

 The educational experience has a high level of involvement, experiential learning, small classes and an orientation toward real-world applicability.
-Course requirements meet CPA exam requirements; the M.Acc. curriculum satisfies the 150 credit hours required by many states for CPA licensure.
+Course requirements meet CPA exam requirements; the M.Acc. curriculum satisfies the 150 credit hours required by most states for CPA licensure.
+Stetson University accounting students have historically performed strongly on the CPA exam with pass rates significantly above the Florida, national and world-wide averages.
 Stetson University hosts recruiting visits from some of the Big 4 firms, strong regional CPA firms, corporations and government agencies.
 In addition, the transition from the undergraduate program to the M.Acc. program is seamless.